Feng shui for Valentine’s Day. Top feng shui tips for love and romance.

 A (matching) table on each side of the bed with lamps, etc., will create a balanced and secure environment for your relationship.
 If you like variety and difference, have tables that are not the same.
 Make sure that the table on the right side (when looking at the bed) is higher if they have different heights.

 Working in bedrooms

 Avoid work or work-related objects, anything that represents work, too many books.
 Ideally, bedrooms should be places for rest and love.
 But if, for whatever reason, your bedroom needs to serve another function, don’t worry.
 Just make sure that you have a clear distinction and separation between different modes of living and working.
 Have a ritual for going to sleep to shift into a sleeping mode.
-Research suggests that when people pray before going to sleep, they have a better sleep and are happier and healthier than those who don’t.
+Research suggests that when people pray before going to sleep, they have better sleep and are happier and healthier than those who don’t.

 Good, healthy sleep is key to harmonious relationships – sleep in total darkness, avoid electrosmog and geopathic stress